docker/docs/docker-hub/download-rate-limit.md

 ### Docker Engine

-If you are using a standalone version of Docker Engine, run the `docker login` command from a terminal to authenticate with Docker Hub.
+If you're using a standalone version of Docker Engine, run the `docker login` command from a terminal to authenticate with Docker Hub.
 For information on how to use the command, see [docker login](../engine/reference/commandline/login.md).

 ### Docker Swarm

-If you are running Docker Swarm, you must use the `-- with-registry-auth` flag to authenticate with Docker Hub.
-For more information, see [docker service create](../engine/reference/commandline/service_create.md/#create-a-service).
+If you're running Docker Swarm, you must use the `-- with-registry-auth` flag to authenticate with Docker Hub.
+For more information, see [Create a service](../engine/reference/commandline/service_create.md/#create-a-service).
 If you are using a Docker Compose file to deploy an application stack, see [docker stack deploy](../engine/reference/commandline/stack_deploy.md).

 ### GitHub Actions

-If you are using GitHub Actions to build and push Docker images to Docker Hub, see [login action](https://github.com/docker/login-action#dockerhub){: target="_blank" rel="noopener" class="_"}.
+If you're using GitHub Actions to build and push Docker images to Docker Hub, see [login action](https://github.com/docker/login-action#dockerhub){: target="_blank" rel="noopener" class="_"}.
 If you are using another Action, you must add your username and access token in a similar way for authentication.

 ### Kubernetes

-If you are running Kubernetes, follow the instructions in [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){: target="_blank" rel="noopener" class="_"} for information on authentication.
+If you're running Kubernetes, follow the instructions in [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){: target="_blank" rel="noopener" class="_"} for information on authentication.

 ### Third-party platforms

-If you are using any third-party platforms, follow your provider’s instructions on using registry authentication.
+If you're using any third-party platforms, follow your provider’s instructions on using registry authentication.

 - [Artifactory](https://www.jfrog.com/confluence/display/JFROG/Advanced+Settings#AdvancedSettings-RemoteCredentials){: target="_blank" rel="noopener" class="_"}
 - [AWS CodeBuild](https://aws.amazon.com/blogs/devops/how-to-use-docker-images-from-a-private-registry-in-aws-codebuild-for-your-build-environment/){: target="_blank" rel="noopener" class="_"}